cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 }
 {% endhighlight %}

 Beware reader, be very ware.
-The use of the term "str" in the `as_str()` method doesn't mean you're making a `&'static str`.
-In fact `as_str()` will always produce a mould with a lifetime which is **not static**.
+The use of the term "str" in the `as_str()` method doesn't mean you're producting a `&'static str`.
+In fact `as_str()` will produce a mould with a lifetime which is **not static**.
 Rust's compiler will try its best to make the lifetime of the variable, or the longevity of that mould, as long as it needs to be, but it can never ever be `&'static`.
-A `&'static str` that lasts forever must be defined at compile time.
+A `&'static str` that lasts for as long as a program runs must be defined at compile time.
+Think about it --- if you define a variable after a program has already started, then it's always going to be younger than the program.

-This matters because if we now try to pour hot plastic into our polystyrene mould:
+This all matters because if we try to pour hot plastic into our polystyrene mould:

 **Warning:** This won't compile.
 {: .notice--warning}